 When the design code member report menu item is selected, the initial design check displayed in the member report is that for the active component in the contour plot, and not for the last design check reviewed.
-If no suitable component is active or no results layer is turned on the member report defaults to the first design check carried out, which in the case of EN1993-1-1 is for tension capacity.
+If no suitable component is active or no results layer is turned on the member report defaults to the Maximum Utilisation summary.
 If results layers are shown for both contours and diagrams, the contours layer takes precedence.